What is Colyte?

 Colyte is a bowel cleansing product used to cleanse the bowel prior to colonoscopy.
 The “jug” is mixed with one gallon of water (4 liters).
 This solution is not absorbed and cleanses your bowel by causing watery diarrhea.

-2. If you are taking Coumadin/Warfarin, Plavix, or any other blood thinning medication, please ask your prescribing doctor to see if you are able to stop those medications 5-7 days prior to your procedure.
-If you are not able to come off those medications, please let us know before your procedure.
+2. If you are taking Coumadin/Warfarin, Plavix, Effient, Pletal. or any other blood thinning medication, please ask your prescribing doctor to see if you are able to stop those medications 5-7 days prior to your procedure.
+If you are not able to come off those medications, please contact our office prior to your procedure.

-4. Maintain a lower fibrous diet.
-Avoid items listed and not limited to foods like popcorn, broccoli, beans and dried fruit.
+6. Try to maintain a low fibrous diet.
+Avoid items like corn, popcorn, broccoli, beans, and dried fruit.

 The Day Before Your Colonoscopy